All Episodes

 According to the next right, PR firm Greenberg Quinlan Rosner helped BP plan and evaluate its successful rebranding campaign, focusing the company's branding on energy solutions, including the development of solar and other renewable energy resources.

-And I tell you, no, I've seen these ads.
+And I tell you, you know, I've seen these ads.

 And when I first saw these ads, I said, what is this?